 Easthall Farm is made up of nearly 1,300 acres of land, of which about 230 acres is grassland for cattle to graze.
 There is also about 500 acres of woodland.
 We are experimenting with different grazing and cereal planting techniques to improve the soil organic matter.
 Adding natural fertility to the soil reduces our need for artificial fertilisers, improves the wildlife numbers and is very good for the environment.

-The arable year starts in the autumn when fields are ploughed and drilled (seeded).
-In early spring any unfinished drilling is completed, crops are rolled and fertilised.
+The arable year starts in the autumn when fields are drilled (seeded).
+In early spring any unfinished drilling is completed.
 In May the first cut of silage grass is taken.
 Harvesting other crops with the combine is done from July to September, depending on the weather.

 We grow a range of crops in a rotation with wheat, oats, beans and barley.
 We sell our oats to Jordan’s Cereals and are one of their 40 farmers in the Jordan’s Farm Partnership that commit to put at least 10% of their land in wildlife areas.